IntelliLongNong/.github/profile/README.md

 ## Hi there 👋

-🌈 IntelliLongNong is the industrial-leading incubator who empowers thousands of farmers through AIGC.
+🌈 IntelliLongNong is the industry-leading incubator who empowers thousands of farmers through AIGC.